PolyCatDev/flipper-cafe/hashgrab/README.md

 # Hashgrab

-Windows password exfiltration and cracking utilities
+Windows password exfiltration and/or cracking utilitie

 ## What is hashgrab.js?